Menu Close

 I tried to make the Peruvian cocktail called Pisco Sours with the whipped egg white from the Air Disc recipe booklet, and it was amazing.

 Foaming and frothing: The Air Disc excels at making foam.
-The standard Vitamix container makes decent foam too.
-But the Air Disc jar produces 30–60% more foam for the same time cycle, it can create both hot and cold foams(try the excellent booklet recipe for cold-brewed coffee and ice), and it makes excellent foam with skim milk and non-dairy milk (I tried the almond and coconut and it came out fabulous).
+The standard Vitamix container makes decent foam, too.
+But the Air Disc jar produces 30–60% more foam for the same time cycle, it can create both hot and cold foams(try the excellent booklet recipe for cold-brewed coffee and ice), and it makes excellent foam with skim milk and non-dairy milk (I tried the almond and coconut, and it came out fabulous).
 So you can enjoy your delicious foamy hot chocolate or cappuccino with fewer calories.

 To use the container for making foam, you must run your blender using 2–4 Vitamix speed.

 Emulsifying: You can make most of the mayonnaise, dressings, and marinade recipes in the ordinary Vitamix wet container.
-However, Hollandaise and Aioli are not always turned perfect in my experience.
+However, Hollandaise and Aioli have not always turned perfect in my experience.
 The Air Disc container solves the problem.

 I also made a great bulletproof coffee in the Air Disc container, which requires emulsifying and foaming.

-Mint LimeadeMuddling: Muddling is a bar mixology technic to smash and mix cocktail ingredients to incorporate fresh fruits and herbs into your drinks.
+Mint LimeadeMuddling: Muddling is a bar mixology technique to smash and mix cocktail ingredients to incorporate fresh fruits and herbs into your drinks.
 The muddling is used to make such popular cocktails as the mojito, mint julep, or caipirinha.

-You will not be able to use a muddling technic using your standard Vitamix container.
+You will not be able to use a muddling technique using your standard Vitamix container.
 And this area is where the Air Disc is excelled.
-The Air Disc is designed to extract the flavor, pulp, and incense from the ingredients like mint, lemon, orange, and other fruits and herbs, leaving the rind and fiber aside, and it does better than manual muddling technics.
-Air Disc is so straightforward; you just slice your fruits, citrus, and herb ingredients, add them to the container with water, ice, and sweeteners, and the machine makes all the muddling for you.
+The Air Disc is designed to extract the flavor, pulp, and incense from ingredients like mint, lemon, orange, and other fruits and herbs, leaving the rind and fiber aside, and it does better than manual muddling techniques.
+Air Disc is so straightforward; you slice your fruits, citrus, and herb ingredients, add them to the container with water, ice, and sweeteners, and the machine makes all the muddling for you.
 It must be mentioned because the air disc will not crus, but if you have the ice pieces in the final cocktails, a bit agitates it.

-Aquafaba (AF) is the water left after cooking some legume seeds like chickpeas, which mimic egg whites’ appearance and nutritional properties (comprises of proteins, carbohydrates, and another plant soluble).
+Aquafaba (AF) is the water left after cooking some legume seeds like chickpeas, which mimic egg whites’ appearance and nutritional properties (comprised of proteins, carbohydrates, and other plant soluble).
 The Aquafaba can be used as a direct replacement for the egg white in many vegan recipes, including meringues and marshmallows.
 However, the standard Vitamix container cannot foam the Aquafaba to make meringues and marshmallows, while the Air disc container makes it easier.

-A made a delicious Vitamix Aquafaba Fluff recipe and was surprised by the quality and test; it was worth trying.
+I made a delicious Vitamix Aquafaba Fluff recipe and was surprised by the quality and test; it was worth trying.

 Using and cleaning